 The legs of the woman in the Clarks ad figure prominently as well.
 Though she is modestly attired, her little black dress elongates and emphasizes her model-thin legs, and its A-line skirt echoes the bell shape of the horn—as if, perhaps, she is something else to be played.

-Along with the impressive eye for detail that Berry’s analysis demonstrates, her essay is admirable for its structure; it gracefully moves from introduction, to thesis, to description and analysis of each ad.
+Despite its shortcomings, Berry’s essay is admirable for its structure; it gracefully moves from introduction, to thesis, to description and analysis of each ad.
 Those aspects alone warrant her essay’s inclusion in The Norton Field Guide to Writing.
 But it’s a valuable model for another reason as well.
 As Berry writes that the “purity” signified by the model’s white dress is “completely contradicted by the way she wears it” (97), she reveals the contradiction inherent in her own assessment.
 Rather than depicting the woman as an individual, the ad objectifies her in typical Madison Avenue fashion.
 And that discrepancy in Berry’s analysis offers students a possible starting point for their own textual analyses.

 Berry, Hannah.
 “The Fashion Industry: Free to Be an Individual.”
 The Norton Field Guide to Writing with Readings and Handbook.
 4th ed., by Richard Bullock, Maureen Daly Goggin, and Francine Weinberg, 2016, pp. 94-99.